marvosyntactical/inter_fere/README.md

 # ```TODO``` October 31 is deadline

-#### Fix memoize for multiple return values of inner function: at the moment; memoize doesnt seem to work for precomputed values, possible fixes:
+#### Fix memoize for multiple return values of inner function: at the moment; memoize doesnt seem to work for precomputed values, possible fixes: ☑
 1. find out how to **memoize one return value, but not the other** (this probably means still computing the second return value every time which Im trying to avoid in the first place
-2. ditch second return value and find out how to extract the utterance from value map, use this in reasoning
+2. ditch second return value and find out how to extract the utterance from value map, use this in reasoning ☑ Solution was to ditch the second return value, just memoize the hashingmarginal and fix utterance prior to not be a marginal function, everything else doesnt even need the logical form

-#### NULL\_Utt
+#### NULL\_Utt ☑
 - seems to work fine for the moment

 #### Value Error in HashingMarginal.log\_probs\(\)
-- happens when speaker belief is identical to previous utterance and null utterance should be produced
+- happens ~~when speaker belief is identical to previous utterance and null utterance should be produced~~ also happens other times
+- probably caused by search run max tries number too low and hashingmarginal not having seen something it should have before;
+- -> **MOVING TO CLUSTER** running with high search tries, .5 alpha so every option should be encountered during mcmc
 - something thats not speaker project, I get a Value Error in log\_prob because 1, True was not seen prior by the trace
 - The error looks as follows:
 ```python3